Who We Are

-• Have earned an internationally respected horticultural designation
+• Has earned an internationally respected horticultural designation

 • Are volunteers helping their local gardening communities

-• Provide public education, project leadership and gardening advice
+• Provides public education, project leadership and gardening advice

-• Are leaders in fostering sustainable, ecologically sound gardening practices
+• Are leaders in fostering sustainable and ecologically-sound gardening practices

-“The Manitoba Master Gardener Association (MMGA) cultivates the development and continuous education of Master Gardeners, supports volunteerism, and encourages sustainable proven gardening practices in Manitoba.”
+“The MMGA cultivates the development and continuous education of Master Gardeners, supports volunteerism, and encourages sustainable proven gardening practices in Manitoba.”
 February 2020

 With 100 Master Gardener members and about 55 members still completing their certification, the MMGA is a vibrant organization involved in community projects, horticultural organizations and educational activities throughout Manitoba.